-Shared traumatic reality can cause damage, but it also has the potential for change.
-Studies have shown that a shared traumatic reality can lead to both positive and negative outcomes (Baum 2014).
-Nurses who work in a shared traumatic reality may perceive their job as stressful and even traumatic.
-Although this reality may also spur post-traumatic growth (Lev-Wiesel et al. 2009), which is defined as positive psychological change, reported by an individual as a consequence of struggling with stressful life events’ trauma, or highly-challenging life situations (Tedeschi & Calhoun 2004; Tedeschi et al. 1998).
+Shared traumatic reality can cause damage, but it can also bring change.
+Studies have shown that a shared experience of a traumatic reality can lead to both positive and negative outcomes (Baum 2014).
+Nurses who work under a shared traumatic reality may perceive their work to be stressful and even traumatic.
+However, this reality may also spur post-traumatic growth (Lev-Wiesel et al. 2009), defined as positive psychological change, reported by an individual as a consequence of struggling with stressful life events’ trauma or highly challenging life situations (Tedeschi & Calhoun 2004; Tedeschi et al. 1998).

-Kalaitzaki, Tamiolaki & Rovithis (2020), claims that posttraumatic growth and resilience (defined by a lack of posttraumatic stress disorder following trauma) are personal assets and resources that empower people to cope.
+Kalaitzaki et al. (2020) reported that post-traumatic growth and resilience (defined by a lack of post-traumatic stress disorder following trauma) are personal assets and resources that empower people to cope.

-Related to mental health nursing, resilience has been variously constructed as an individual ability, collective capacity, or as an interactive person–environment process (Foster 2019).
+Resilience has been variously constructed as an individual ability, a collective one or an interactive process between the person and the environment (Foster 2019).

-In contrast to individual’s resilience, national resilience is much broader concept, deals with issues such as the sustainability and resilience of the society in several diverse fields (Kimhi 2016).
-National Resilience Index is based on four main social components: trust in the integrity of the government, the parliament and other national institutions, belief in social solidarity, and patriotism (Ben-Dor et al. 2002).
+National resilience is a much broader concept than individual resilience, relating to the sustainability and resilience of the society in a wide range of fields (Kimhi 2016).
+The National Resilience Index uses four main social components: trust in the integrity of the government, the legislature and other national institutions, belief in social solidarity and patriotism (Ben-Dor et al. 2002).

-To the best of our knowledge, no studies has investigated the psychological effects of the Covid-19 crisis on mental health nurses.
-Therefore, this study aimed to examine the negative and positive psychological effects of the Covid-19 crisis on mental health nurses whom faced with shared traumatic reality and stressful workplace.
-We hypothesize that, as in other traumatic events, covid-19 crisis will have negative and positive psychological effects on mental health nurses in shared traumatic reality.
+To the best of our knowledge, the psychological effects of the COVID-19 crisis on mental health nurses have not been investigated.
+This examined the psychological effects of the COVID-19 pandemic on mental health nurses, who faced a shared traumatic reality and a stressful workplace.
+We hypothesize that, as in other traumatic events, the COVID-19 crisis has had negative and positive psychological effects on mental health nurses in this shared traumatic reality.

-Mental health nurses’ negative psychological effects were assessed by setting their concerns and anxiety.
-Their positive psychological effects were conducted by setting their personal resilience, national resilience and post-traumatic growth.
+In this study, negative psychological effects were assessed through assessment of concerns and anxiety, and positive ones through their personal resilience, national resilience and post-traumatic growth.

 Methods